dirigiblelabs/curriculum-2017/DayanaKaramiteva/Create a data structure.md

 5. Click *Add* button and type all the necessary properties.

-6. Fill all the information and click *OK* to save it.
+6. Fill in all the information and click *OK* to save it.

 7. Repeat step 6 to add as many columns definitions as you would like and click *Next*.